nosas/blog/toonvision/classification/article.md

 ---
 ## Training the optimized model

+Now that we have a baseline to compare against, we can train the optimized model.

 ### Preventing overfitting

 Given that we have a small dataset, we can utilize a few of the following techniques during training to prevent overfitting: